Residents of hurricane-ravaged eastern Cuba say they need help

 “Right now we're trying to negotiate a point of entry for aid,” Father José Espino, of San Lazaro Church in Hialeah, said Friday at an Archdiocese of Miami news conference.
 He was in touch with Pino by phone Friday morning when the bishop returned from Baracoa.
 Both the airport and port in Baracoa were damaged.
 The seaport at Santiago, which wasn’t damaged during the storm, is the nearest major port.

 The Archdiocese of Miami is asking for money and food donations, as well as offers to transport goods by air or sea, for hurricane victims in both Cuba and Haiti.
-The most immediate needs are canned goods, especially proteins, and rice and beans — preferably on pallets and ready to go, Espino said.
+The most immediate needs are canned goods, especially proteins, and rice and beans — preferably on pallets and ready to go, said Espino.

 Contributions can be made through the Miami Catholic Charities website by clicking on the “you are supporting” option and selecting Disaster Relief-Hurricane Matthew.